assist-project/dtls-fuzzer/examples/alphabets/README.md

-Example of possible .xml alphabets.
+Contains examples of possible alphabets (in XML) for DTLS servers and clients.

 Alphabets serve two purposes:
-1. they define the inputs used for learning
+1. Define the inputs used for learning.
-2. they define the inputs used in a Mealy machine specification
+2. Define the inputs used in a Mealy machine specification.